KaranamKeerthana/FlashQuizUI/README.md

 # FlashQuiz

 - This is the ui part of the FlashQuiz app developed in Reactjs
 - This has the backend which was developed in Django.
+Please check FlashQuiz in the same profile.

 ### What is FlashQuiz
 - FlashQuiz is for learning vocabulary just like flash cards.